grinfeld/py_spark_playground/helm/README.md

 ./my_helm.sh --tag=v1.0.0
 ```

-#### Issue: "When applying helm for specific service, you should set service name"
+#### Issue: "When applying Helm for a specific service, you should set the service name."
 **Solution**: When using `--apply`, you must specify a service:
 ```bash
 ./my_helm.sh --tag=v1.0.0 --apply --service=airflow